'Sex, Lies And Stardom': Exploitation In Howard Hughes' Hollywood

 On Hughes running RKO studios in the late 1940s

 Most people think that he basically destroyed RKO Studios.
 When he bought it, it was profitable, and then when he ended up divesting it in the mid-1950s it was a shell of what it had formerly been.
 Throughout the time when he owned it and operated it he had a really hard time producing and releasing enough movies to maintain a profit.
 This has to do with his personal perfectionism.
 He would send a movie into production and then he would fire director after director.
 He would be unhappy with the dailies.
-He would make casting changes, and then sometimes movies would be finished and they would just sit on a shelf for months or even years because he wasn't sure what to call the film — like he would change the title over and over again, or he would wait for inspiration to strike him in terms of marketing.
+He would make casting changes, and then sometimes movies would be finished and they would just sit on a shelf for months or even years because he wasn't sure what to call the film — he would change the title over and over again, or he would wait for inspiration to strike him in terms of marketing.
 He ended up being sued by a lot of the shareholders for RKO because they felt that he was just pilfering away their money.

 In two specific lawsuits he was accused of using the studio as kind of a shell corporation so that he could just basically meet women and pay them off.
 One of the lawsuits specifically cited Jane Russell as a waste of assets, and another one named four actresses who had been under contract to RKO but who had never actually filmed a film for the studio.